What I Need to Know to Make Investor Referrals

 The last question, and it’s often a hard one to answer: Why now?

 Why could your product only exist now versus a year ago or 10 years ago?
-There are many intelligent and creative people in the world, and many are struggling to progress in different aspects of their lives.
 A compelling “why now” answer suggests you’re working on a problem that could only be solved recently.
 This increases the attractiveness of the idea significantly because it could be a genuine new-to-the-world innovation.

-It raises questions if your product could have existed anytime in recent history and hasn't or did but doesn’t now.
+If your product could have existed anytime in recent history and hasn't, or did, but doesn’t now, it’s a yellow flag.

-• Maybe there isn't a problem to solve after all.
-People have tried and failed, and you’re just the latest making an attempt.
+• Maybe there isn't a problem to solve at all.
+People have tried and failed and disappeared, and you’re just the latest making an attempt.

 • Maybe there's an issue with feasibility.
 People have tried and failed because the product can’t be built or the business model math doesn’t work.